zdeongh/rs-journey/rs-notes.md

 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+### Memory and Allocation

+- String type: mutable, growable piece of text, that its size unknown at compile time
+means:

+- The memory must be requested from the memory allocator at compile-time
+- Way is needed to return this memory to the allocator when finished

+First part: Memory is requested by me when calling String::from("hello")